- Alpha Thalassemia

 A heart murmur diagnosis is extremely common.
 Most murmurs are not a cause for concern and do not affect a child's health.

 Hemophilia is a rare bleeding disorder that prevents the blood from clotting properly.
-Treatment advances mean that most kids who have it can lead full, healthy lives with careful management of their condition.
+With modern treatment, most kids who have it can lead full, healthy lives.

 Most kids who develop this inflammation of the blood vessels (marked by a raised red and purple rash) make a full recovery and have no long-term problems.